 Vegetables deliver vitamins that the body does not make, including the water-soluble B-complex vitamins such as B1, B2, B3, B5, B6, biotin, and choline, as well as Vitamin C. The water-soluble vitamins are not stored in the body, so they must be ingested daily.
 Without adequate amounts of veggies in the diet, many of these vitamins may become deficient.

-Vegetables are also a rich source of the fat-soluble vitamins A and K, and some Vitamin E.
+Vegetables are also a rich source of fat-soluble vitamins A and K, and some Vitamin E.

-That same report from 1936 stated that, “virtually all soils in the United States are mineral deficient.”
-In 2001, The Journal of Complimentary Medicine pointed out that US and UK Government statistics showed a decline in trace minerals of up to 76% in fruit and vegetables from 1940 to 1991.
+That same report from 1936 stated that “virtually all soils in the United States are mineral deficient.”
+In 2001, The Journal of Complementary Medicine pointed out that US and UK Government statistics showed a decline in trace minerals of up to 76% in fruit and vegetables from 1940 to 1991.